 On the famed Cleveland Clinic orthopedic hospital website they say: “Frozen shoulder is a general term used to describe any shoulder that is stiff.
 Adhesive capsulitis is a very specific term for a condition that involves the spontaneous, gradual onset of shoulder stiffness and pain caused by tightening of the joint capsule.”
-(Fig. 1)
+(Image 1.)

-When osteoarthritis attacks the body’s shoulders, hips, knees or intervertebral joints, lubricating fluids breakdown, the articular cartilage wears away, and, in time, a bone-on-bone adhesion may develop.
-(See Mark’s bone-on-bone osteoarthritis case study video).
+When osteoarthritis attacks the body’s shoulders, hips, knees, or intervertebral joints, lubricating fluids break down, the articular cartilage wears away, and in time, a bone-on-bone adhesion may develop.
+(See Mark’s bone-on-bone osteoarthritis case study video above).
 This is typically what makes arthritis so painful and debilitating.
 Although Myoskeletal mobilizations don’t actually add synovial fluid or hyaluronic acid to joints, they certainly disperse the existing fluids allowing for increased joint play and joint centration, and that can be very therapeutic.

 Some believe chronic inflammation of the joint capsule to be the main distinction between adhesive capsulitis and frozen shoulder.2 As the inflammatory process causes the capsule to thicken and tighten, an extra fold of capsular tissue gets stuck to itself.
 Adding to the glenohumeral “gluing” problem is the loss of normal synovial fluid and hyaluronic acid hydration in the joint (see “Motion is Lotion”)